zenstruck/foundry/README.md

     // ...
 }
 ```

+Before the first test using the `ResetDatabase` trait, it drops (if exists) and creates the test database.
+Then, by default, before each test, it resets the schema using `doctrine:schema:drop`/`doctrine:schema:create`.

+Alternatively, you can have it run your migrations instead by setting the env variable `FOUNDRY_RESET_MODE=migrate`
+(in your `.env.test`).
+When using this *mode*, before each test, the database is dropped/created and your migrations
+run (via `doctrine:migrations:migrate`).
+This mode can really make your test suite slow (especially if you have a lot
+of migrations).
+It is highly recommended to use [DamaDoctrineTestBundle](#damadoctrinetestbundle) to improve the
+speed.
+When this bundle is enabled, the database is dropped/created and migrated only once for the suite.

 **TIP**: Create a base TestCase for tests using factories to avoid adding the traits to every TestCase.